Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 • Creative accounting – what to look out for when reading financial statements (exercises)

-Module 2 – Measuring and Monitoring Performance
+Module 2 - Measuring, Monitoring and Optimizing Performance

 Programme